upmaru/memovee-tama/tmdb-movie-detail/querying.md

       "next": null
     }
     ```
-  - When the media title and release year are provided together (e.g., "Hollywoodland 2006"):
+  - When the media title and release year are provided together (e.g., "Hollywoodland 2006") and regional information is available, include the `should` block; otherwise omit it:
     ```json
     {
       "path": {